IHE/QRPH.QMOD/input/pagecontent/QRPH-60.md

-This section corresponds to transaction [ITI-Y] of the IHE Technical Framework.
-Transaction [ITI-Y] is used by the Client and Server Actors.
-The go [ITI-Y] transaction is used to query and get back results.
+This section corresponds to transaction [\[QRPH-60\]](QRPH-60.html) of the IHE Technical Framework.
+Transaction [\[QRPH-60\]](QRPH-60.html) is used by the Data Responder and Data Consumer Actors to Query for ODH Quality Data.

 ### Scope

-The Client [ITI-Y] transaction passes a go Request from a Client to a Server.
+The Data Consumer [\[QRPH-60\]](QRPH-60.html) transaction sends a query for Quality Data to the Data Responder.
+This transaction is used to query an entity for information needed to compute ODH quality measures

 ### Actors Roles